-- The completed board(s) must be inspected and approved by the AIChE Student Chapter Advisor and/or other chemical engineering faculty in order to verify the accuracy of the clues/responses and to identify potential alternative correct responses. - The Emcees and assisting students should be trained for their roles and be aware of the correct responses and potential alternative correct responses.
-Note that multiple Emcees and assisting students will be needed for preliminary round games that are held simultaneously. - Emcee responsibilities: - Introducing the game. - > Reading the categories at the start of each round. - Reading the clues. - Judging the answers.
-Note that it is acceptable to ask for more detail or a more specific response if the Emcee believes that the initial response is partially correct. - Reading the response if no team correctly responds. - > Keeping score using the scoring system provided with the PowerPoint file. - Students should be recruited to assist the Emcee to make certain that the following are accomplished: - All of the items listed under the Emcee responsibilities (see above). - > Have a backup scorer to confirm the accuracy of the team scores. - Accurate timekeeping in regards to responding to clues, etc. (see above). - Other Considerations - A game board consisting of Jeopardy and Final Jeopardy will need to be developed for every preliminary round that occurs at a different time (i.e., the same game board can be used for preliminary games that occur simultaneously). - > There should be a maximum of three teams competing in a game. - The purpose of the preliminary rounds is to reduce the number of teams to the three that will compete in the regional championship game.
-The goal is to have the three best teams competing in the championship game. - The game board for the regional championship game should consist of Jeopardy, Double Jeopardy and Final Jeopardy. - Please contact David Murhammer (david-murhammer@uiowa.edu) if you have any questions. - Team Members: Team members must all be undergraduate students at the time of the competition, i.e., no graduate students are allowed to be team members.
+- > Reading the response if no team correctly responds. - > Keeping score using the scoring system provided with the PowerPoint file. - Students should be recruited to assist the Emcee to make certain that the following are accomplished: - > All of the items listed under the Emcee responsibilities (see above). - → Have a backup scorer to confirm the accuracy of the team scores. - Accurate timekeeping in regards to responding to clues, etc. (see above). - Other Considerations - If more than 9 teams are participating in the competition, then a preliminary game(s) will need to be conducted to reduce the number of teams to 9 for the semi-final games.
+This can be accomplished by having multiple preliminary games and/or giving byes to randomly selected teams.
+For example, if 12 teams are participating, then 3 teams would receive a bye and qualify for the semi-final games.
+The other 9 teams would play in 3 games run simultaneously and the top 2 teams from each game would qualify for the semi-final games.
+Please contact David Murhammer (david-murhammer@uiowa.edu) if you want suggestions about setting up the preliminary game(s).
+Note that the schedule should be determined prior to the regional conference and all teams should be notified when and where they play first. - A game board consisting of Jeopardy and Final Jeopardy will need to be developed for every preliminary game that occurs at a different time (i.e., the same game board can be used for preliminary games that occur simultaneously). - > There should be a maximum of three teams competing in a game. - The purpose of the preliminary rounds is to reduce the number of teams to the nine that will compete in the regional semi-final games (with 3 teams participating in each of the 3 games).
+This applies if more than 9 teams are competing. - If 9 or fewer teams are participating in the competition, then a preliminary round is not needed. - The purpose of the semi-final games is to reduce the number of teams to 3 for the regional championship game. - The game board for the semi-final and regional championship games should consist of Jeopardy, Double Jeopardy and Final Jeopardy. - Please contact David Murhammer (david-murhammer@uiowa.edu) if you have any questions. - Team Members: Team members must all be undergraduate students at the time of the competition, i.e., no graduate students are allowed to be team members.